-Fish population pool surveys data from 2009 through 2013 were used to assess support of aquatic life use.
-ORSANCO biologists monitor fish populations annually from July through October, conducting between 100 and 200 surveys of fish communities.
-The monitoring strategy includes both fixed station and probability-based sampling using boat electrofishing along 500-meter shorelines.
-Because fish populations differ depending on their environment, habitat types within electrofishing zones are also noted (Figure 5).
-Routine fish population assessments are conducted at 15 randomly chosen sites in three to four pools each field season, providing complete coverage of the river every five years.
+Fish and macroinvertebrate (macro) population pool surveys data were used to assess support of aquatic life use.
+ORSANCO biologists monitor fish populations annually from July through October and macro populations from September through early November.
+The monitoring strategy includes both fixed station and probability-based sampling using boat electrofishing and both passive artificial substrate samplers and active netting for macros along 500-meter shorelines.
+Because both biological populations differ depending on their environment, habitat types within the 500-m zones are also noted (Figure).
+Routine biological assessments are conducted at 15 randomly chosen sites in three pools each field season, providing complete coverage of the river every six years.
 Data from the 15 random sites are used to extrapolate information about the entire pool.
-If impairment is found, pools may be re-sampled the following year.
-In 2009 survey pools included Belleville, Markland, McAlpine, and Open Water.
+If impairment is found, pools may be resampled the following year.
 In 2010, John T. Myers, Racine, and Montgomery pools were sampled.
 New Cumberland, Willow Island, Cannelton, and Greenup pools were surveyed in 2011.
 In 2012, Emsworth, Pike Island, Meldahl, Cannelton, and Newburgh pools were sampled.
 Dashields, Hannibal, R.C.
 Byrd, and Smithland pools were surveyed in 2013.
+Pools surveyed in 2014 included Belleville, Markland, McAlpine, and Olmsted.